LuigiSigillo/TNT_village_viewer/README.md

 2. Download from the [TNT site](http://www.tntvillage.scambioetico.org/) and extract the csv file contained in the archive
 3. Move the csv file into the folder where you extracted the repository
 4. Open the terminal and go to the repository folder
-7. Execute the command to install the required packages:
+5. Execute the command to install the required packages:

     ```pip install -r requirements.txt```

+    If you are using ubuntu and this command has errors try to use:

+    ``` pip install -U   -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04  wxPython```
 6. Start the program with the command:

     ```python Main.py```